Stuwert/blog/src/posts/how-to-maybe-make-meetings-suck-less.md

 Here's the list of things we're going to walk through today

-- Be explicit about what participation looks like
+1. Be explicit about what participation looks like
-- Meetings should have a point (and culture meetings work so many times)
+2. Meetings should have a point (and culture meetings work only so many times)
-- Your subject matter should be specific
+3. Your subject matter should be specific
-- Keep control of your meeting
+4. Keep control of your meeting
-- Use status on a team and within an organization effectively
+5. Use status on a team and within an organization effectively
-- Restate takeaways liberally
+6. Restate takeaways liberally

 You'll notice a lot of these mean that you as the meeting facilitator will need to take a lot of proactive action to keep your meeting in line, potentially putting you in (gentle but) direct disagreement with the people around you.
 This might make you uncomfortable (it definitely makes me uncomfortable occasionally), but it's important to remember with all of this, these rules aren't there to make you look good, they're there to ensure the success of the meeting for all its participants.